 We have a full programme of activities to promote personal growth, social, spiritual and cultural child development to supplement the good academic work your child will be making in our school.

 We have high levels of structure and high staffing ratios in each class.
-Each member of staff is trained in Team Teach which emphasises diffusion rather than psychical intervention.
+Each member of staff is trained in MAPA which emphasises diffusion rather than psychical intervention.
 Intervention is only ever used to keep your child safe in the event where diffusion and all other interventions have not worked.

 How will the curriculum be matched to my young person’s needs?

 Comprehensive individual baseline assessments are undertaken so we can demonstrate easily the progress your child has made.
 Assessment is on-going to demonstrate the progress in all areas.
-An assessment of each pupil’s learning style will be undertaken and monitored as part of this process.

 Our class sizes are usually six pupils and two staff to each class.
 We have additional staff that undertake Literacy or Numeracy intervention programme where a child requires this further support.
 Your child’s individual needs and preferences will be considered when deciding which class group they will be allocated to.